Chelsear11/Getting-and-Cleaning-Data/ReadMe.md

 * activity_labels.txt - table that defines the activity id in Y_train and Y_test
 * features.txt - table that defines the column names (observation type) in X_test and X_train

-The output from this script is a tidy dataset.
+The output from this script is a tidy dataset that provides the average of the average and standard deviation measurements by subject and activity.

 This data is a tidy data set because it follows the principles of tidy data: